wraithan/pytmux/docs/usage.rst

 =====

 pytmux tries to keep to the `principle of least astonishment`_, much like Python.
-If a command or configuration option is immediately obvious, please open an issue and we can talk about how to improve the situation.
+If a command or configuration option isn't immediately obvious, please open an issue and we can talk about how to improve the situation.

 Commands